 The overall objective of the Humanitarian Donor Group (HDG) is to contribute to an effective, efficient and principled humanitarian response.
 The HDG also encourages donor states to endorse and implement the principles of Good Humanitarian Donorship.
-The HDG meets monthly and is chaired by DG ECHO, with membership for all bilateral donors with investments in humanitarian programming.
-Implementers and stakeholders are invited as needed/appropriate on an ad hoc basis depending on items for discussion.
+The HDG meets monthly with membership for all bilateral donors with investments in humanitarian programming.
+Some members of the HDG also have a seat on the HCT.
+Regular engagement with the HDG is done through briefings as well as bilateral engagement.
+Some members of the HDG also sit on the HCT.
 The HCT, ICCT and Afghan Humanitarian Forum meetings feed into the HDG.

-The Afghan Humanitarian Forum (AHF) is a coordination forum co-facilitated by the Agency Coordinating Body for Afghan Relief (ACBAR) and the OCHA Head of Office.
-The AHF meets monthly and focuses on the coordination of NGO activities at the national and sub-national levels, advocacy on issues affecting the work of NGOs, representation/ communication on the interests of NGOs to other humanitarian stakeholders and the government, and promotion of high ethical and professional standards amongst the NGO community.
-The AHF is composed all heads of International and National humanitarian NGOs and feeds into the HCT.
+The Afghan Humanitarian Forum is a coordination forum co-facilitated by the ACBAR.
+It meets monthly and focuses on the coordination of NGO activities at the national and sub-national levels, advocacy on issues affecting the work of NGOs, representation/ communication on the interests of NGOs to other humanitarian stakeholders and the government, and promotion of high ethical and professional standards amongst the NGO community.
+The Forum enjoys OCHA’s engagement in discussing key issues.
+Communications with NGOs is mostly channelled through ACBAR and Clusters.